GTM predictions for 2026: what separates leaders from laggards

 The era of experimentation is over.
 Welcome to the era of execution.

-Companies Reinvest in Strategic Outbound as AI Reshapes the Economics of Sales
+Companies reinvest in strategic outbound as AI reshapes the economics of sales

 The efficiency gains from AI and automation are finally freeing up the budget to do what actually drives revenue.
 And in 2026, smart companies will take the dollars they're saving through hyper-efficient motions and reinvest them in sales capacity, where it makes the most difference.

-This doesn’t mean hiring more people to do the same old spray-and-pray outbound.
-We’re talking strategic reinvestment in motions that require human expertise, relationship building, and deal navigation.
+This doesn't mean hiring more people to do the same old spray-and-pray outbound.
+We're talking strategic reinvestment in motions that require human expertise, relationship building, and deal navigation.
 The companies winning in this environment are the ones making pragmatic trade-offs, like shrinking headcount in transactional, inbound-heavy segments while expanding capacity in larger, more strategic accounts.
+Seismic saved 11.5 hours weekly per rep and achieved a 54% productivity gain using GTM Workspace, freeing their team to redeploy that capacity into high-touch, relationship-driven sales motions.

 The shift is already underway.
 Organizations are shrinking account loads.
 They're pulling resources out of motions that can run leaner and redeploying them into teams and motions that make a bigger impact.
 It's an exercise in pragmatism, and it requires leaders to make hard choices about where to place their bets.

+The winners in 2026 will go beyond simply cutting costs or blindly adding headcount.
 They'll be strategically redeploying resources saved with efficiency plays into the high-touch, relationship-driven sales motions that AI can't replicate.

 Adding more tools, channels, or AI experiments isn't enough for marketing teams to win anymore.
 The best teams will win by doing something far harder and far more valuable: closing the execution gap between strategy and action.